 But video can also be used to give an engagement and SEO boost to existing blog posts, landing pages, and other key touch points along your buyer’s journey.

 Now more than ever, marketers who meet their customers’ demand for video, have an immense opportunity to have their message heard.

 Nearly any business can benefit from making video a part of their content marketing strategy, but in order to maximize the benefits, you need a strong strategic foundation in place.

 Using Video for Marketing

-First, you need to know where video content is going to have the greatest impact, based on your current content marketing strategy, objectives, and where prospects sit in your marketing funnel and sales pipeline.
+First, you need to know where video content is going to have the greatest impact, based on your current content marketing strategy, objectives, and where prospects sit in your marketing funnel.

 - See our collection of different types of marketing videos and where they’re most effective, for ideas about what types of videos will be most beneficial in your particular situation.

 - Learn how to use thought leadership videos at the top of the marketing funnel to drive awareness and interest, while establishing yourself as an influencer in your industry.

 - Learn how to use video testimonials to build trust and close sales at the bottom of the marketing funnel.